 Pastoral Guidelines: Weddings, Divorces, Baptisms, Funerals, and Memorials

-Rev. Dr. Stanley S. Harakas
+Rev. Dr. Stanley S. Harakas of blessed memory

 Archbishop Iakovos Professor of Orthodox Theology, Emeritus, Holy Cross Greek Orthodox School of Theology

 For the union of a man and woman to be recognized as sacramentally valid by the Orthodox Church, the following conditions must be met: